-Figure 1 below illustrates the latest status of the FPLOS assessments and the priority basins.
-Figures 2 and 3 illustrate the current and future overall flood protection level of service generally provided by existing infrastructure within each basin, as summarized in the final reports (summary and conclusions session) for the respective FPLOS Phase I (Flood Vulnerability) assessments completed for Broward and Miami Dade Counties and for Big Cypress Basin (BCB).
+Figure 2 below illustrates the latest status of the FPLOS assessments and the priority basins, with consideration of existing infrastructure managed by the District.
+Figure 3 and Figure 4 illustrate the current and future overall flood protection level of service generally provided by existing infrastructure within each basin, as summarized in the final reports (summary and conclusions session) for the respective FPLOS Phase I (Flood Vulnerability) assessments completed for Broward and Miami Dade Counties and for Big Cypress Basin (BCB).
 The Flood Protection Level of Service is illustrated in these maps by the respective rainfall return frequency event that results in flooding at each basin, simulated as part of the completed FPLOS Phase I Assessments.
-The overall flood protection level of service assigned to each basin is a combination of the results from six performance metrics measured within each basin, for current and future conditions, and assuming that both rainfall-induced flooding and storm surge flowing occur simultaneously.
+The overall flood protection level of service assigned to each basin is a combination of the results from six performance metrics measured within each basin, for current and future conditions, and assuming that both rainfall-induced flooding and storm surge flowing flooding occurs simultaneously, as summarized in Table 1.
 It is important to emphasize that only portions of each basin might be showing inundation, as a result of the simulated scenarios, meaning that not the entire basin might be inundated under the given return frequency.
 The overall level of service assigned to each basin represent portions of that basin that will have significant overland flooding simulated under that return frequency.
 Detailed results, illustrating specific regions within each basin where simulated results are showing overland inundation, are provided at the final FPLOS Phase I Reports.